Cycling in New York City: Public efforts

-Bike New York, an organization in New York City, encourages cycling and bicycle safety.
-They host rides throughout the year, including the Five Boro Bike Tour, in order to fund their free bike education programs.
-With ten community bike education centers around all five boroughs of New York City, Bike New York offers bike education programs for children and adults.
+Local group Bike New York encourages cycling and bicycle safety.
+They host rides throughout the year, including the Five Boro Bike Tour.
+The group also offers bicycle education programs for all ages through ten "community bike education centers."

 Monthly Critical Mass rides in New York have resulted in conflict between the New York City Police Department (NYPD) and bike riders.
 On August 27, 2004, during the Republican National Convention, more than 400 riders were arrested for 'disrupting traffic'.
 The arrests, thought to be preemptive action against protests during the convention, spawned lawsuits.
-Other rides were also followed by arrests, tickets though in 2008 the NYPD was content to leave alone.
+Other rides were also followed by arrests, and tickets though in 2008 the NYPD drew back the targeted enforcement effort.